 Then came the 1980s and the cheesy porn parodies.
 Hypnotists snapped their fingers and mad scientists invented sex rays.
 And suddenly everyone had supercharged sex drives.

 All of this was plainly visible to anyone who looked.
-But this popularity also created a popular belief that hypnosis was evil.
+But this popularity also created several misconceptions, including the belief that hypnosis was evil.
 The vast majority of hypnosis in popular media showed villains stripping away their victim’s free will.
 And many people considered this as heinous as rape.
 So any attempt to discuss the erotic nature of hypnosis or sexual fantasies involving hypnosis was met with disgust.

 Today (2017), the four most active communities each boast 18,000-25,000 members.
 We discuss the many the different aspects of erotic hypnosis.
 We experiment with new techniques.
 We share our experiences and perspectives.
 We write and share our own stories.
 And we produce audio and video files, developing erotic hypnosis as both art and entertainment.